 The simple unadorned boxplot shows just five facts: the minimum, the lower quartile (lower hinge), the median, the upper quartile (upper hinge), and the maximum.
+A simple boxplot appears at the bottom of page 20.
 This simple style has some obvious advantages: